What is a novated lease?

 Novated leases are a ‘win-win’ for both employees and employers.
 Employees benefit from ex-GST pricing on a car for personal use, and can reduce their income tax liabilities.
 Employers can offer novated leasing as an incentive, at no cost to the business.

-In summary, the benefits of a novated lease in Australia include:
+In summary, the best benefits of a novated lease in Australia include:

 - No GST payable on the car